 Today, the role of a manager is much more complicated.
 The talent shortage, as warned in the late 90s by McKinsey & Co., is real, and companies need people more than people need companies.
 When businesses do get great talent on board, sales increase by 20% – giving companies every reason to keep their people engaged.
 Although retaining this great talent is a responsibility that largely falls on the shoulders of managers, with managers accounting for 70% of variance in employee engagement scores, management practices still need to evolve.

-I think managers are failing to realize is that they have become the face of HR-driven performance management initiatives – both good and bad.
+Many managers fail to realize that they have become the face of HR-driven employee performance initiatives – both good and bad.
 Examples like engagement surveys, employee reviews and even recognition may be spearheaded by HR, but they are driven by managers.
-The problem with this model is twofold: first, the HR department approaches programming at a company-wide level, not on an individual basis.
-Second, these programs need to scale, meaning that even though your employees work in hours, programming happens yearly, quarterly, or monthly if you’re lucky.
+The challenge with this model is twofold: first, the HR department approaches programming at a company-wide level, not on an individual basis.
+Second, these programs need to scale, meaning that even though your people work in hours, programming happens yearly, quarterly, or monthly if you’re lucky.
 It is up to managers to fill this void.

 Here are three ways that managers can evolve beyond dated practices to supplement HR programming and work with the HR department to better relationships with their direct reports, every day.